vinaykakkad/notes/vault/acads.sem-6.computer-vision.lec-2.md

 t_x\\t_y\\t_z
 \end{pmatrix}
 $$
-- this can be rewriiten in homogeneous system as
+- this can be rewritten in homogeneous system as
 $$
 \begin{pmatrix}
 x_c\\y_c\\z_c\\1